jieyouxu/CDLint/README.md

 ### Configuration File

-By default, CDLint will generate a `config.toml` configuration file in the same directory as the CDLint executable.
+By default, CDLint will generate a `config.toml` configuration file in the current working directory.
 You can specify e.g. which custom Enemy Descriptors you have added via modding (e.g. added by MEV).

 ### Consuming `cyclic_enemy_descriptor_references.dot`